-The engine is a 25cc, two-stroke gas powered engine with dura chrome cylinder for extended engine life.
-When you select the brush cutter, you will be using a straight shaft cutter with an 8-inch weed blade and a 17-inch dual line attachment.
+The engine is a 25cc, two-stroke gas powered engine with dura chrome cylinder for extended lifespan.
+When you select the brush cutter, you will use a straight shaft cutter with an 8-inch weed blade and a 17-inch dual line attachment.
 It comes with a .115 inch diameter cutting line.
-It does weigh a bit more than some of the other options, coming in at 12 pounds.
+This cutter does weigh a bit more than some other options, coming in at 12 pounds.

-The Poulan Pro comes with a two-year warranty and is a great price, for those who don’t have an unlimited budget.
+The Poulan Pro comes with a two-year warranty and offers great price.

 There are five great options for the best brush cutter.
-All of them have great features and are easy to use because that is important when making a decision.
-None of the above listed are four stroke engines, but that doesn’t mean you may not find an option you enjoy.
-However, if you want to pick one of the five options, we reviewed, here is some insight into what is the best out of the three.
+All of them have great features and are easy to use.
+None of them are four stroke engines, but that doesn’t mean you can't find the perfect solution for your yard.
+However, if you want to pick one of the five options reviewed, here is some insights into what is the best out of five cutters.